 Five more deaths recorded in South Lanarkshire

-There were five more coronavirus deaths recorded over the latest weekly period in South Lanarkshire.
+There were five more coronavirus deaths recorded over the last two weeks in South Lanarkshire.

-There were five more coronavirus deaths recorded over the latest weekly period in South Lanarkshire.
+There were five more coronavirus deaths recorded over the last two weeks in South Lanarkshire.

 The latest figures from the UK coronavirus dashboard show a total of 1,225 people had died in the area by January 8 (Sunday) – up from 1,220 the week before.